Ready to embark on a new build project? Find out how much you can save on insurance by dwelling in the newest house in the neighborhood.

 50 Years Old | $1,700 | $142 | +0.12% |

-If you’re looking to buy a new construction home, you’re in luck; insurance companies favor covering new homes because everything is new — from foundation to roof — and thus, comes with lower risk profiles.
 Insurers charge lower premiums for newly built homes since these properties are much less likely to suffer from issues that tend to afflict older homes; things like faulty wiring and crumbling roofs are more likely to cause damage that would warrant insurance involvement.
 Apart from weather-related claims, insurance companies don’t anticipate the owner of a brand new home will need to file a property claim anytime soon.

 When your home was built is a relatively small piece of the pie when companies calculate insurance quotes, but it remains a factor nonetheless.
 On average, you can expect to pay $80 per month to insure a new build.

-See more in the table below to see a breakdown of rates by insurance company and the age of the home.
+See more in the table below to see a breakdown of rates by home insurance company and the age of the home.

 Insurance Company | New Construction | 10 Years Old | 20 Years Old | 30 Years Old | 40 Years Old | 50 Years Old |